EU should stop sheltering Syrian war criminals, MEPs say

 And "the conflict ... is far from over", Borrell added, while promising to roll over EU sanctions against regime members in May.

-The call for better EU cooperation on bringing "F1" suspects to justice comes after a German regional court convicted 'Eyad A.', a Syrian intelligence officer, of taking part in "killings on "an almost industrial scale" in February.
+The call for better EU cooperation on bringing 'F1' suspects to justice comes after a German regional court convicted 'Eyad A.', a Syrian intelligence officer, of taking part in killings on "an almost industrial scale" in February.

-It was the first time an EU state had gone after the Syrian regime in this way, despite numerous complaints on other criminals hiding in Europe by diaspora groups and by European NGOs, such as the European Center for Constitutional and Human Rights in Germany.
+It was the first time an EU state had gone after the Syrian regime in this way, despite numerous complaints on other criminals hiding in Europe by diaspora groups and by European NGOs, such as the European Centre for Constitutional and Human Rights in Germany.

 France, the Netherlands, and Sweden have also led the way in pursuing Syrian suspects.